y-schulte/HTML-and-CSS-Practice/README.md

 ***HOW TO***
 - Click on the folder with the exercise to access its files
-- You can copy the folder to your code editor (e.g. VSCode) to study the code
+- You can copy the folder to your preferred editor (e.g. VSCode) to study the code
-- Use 'Live Preview' in your editor to display html files in browser
+- Use 'Live Preview' in your editor to display html files in your browser

 ***NOTE***
 - Often, my CSS files contain the hidden styling sections for practice.
 You can uncomment them to see how certain styling properties affect the display/styles of the elements.
 This allows you to understand dependencies between certain styling properties and how they affect the code.